monero-oxide/monero-oxide/Contributing.md

 3) Panics must be minimized and explicitly documented when allowed to occur.

-4) The priorities of the code are safety first and foremost, propriety second, clarity third, and having parity with Monero fourth.
+4) The priorities of the code are safety first and foremost, propriety second, clarity third, and having parity with Monero regarding organization/naming fourth.
 The lack of parity with Monero may impact clarity yet is not itself inherently an issue.